Puerto Rican Independence Party: Disfranchisement due to residence in Puerto Rico

 United States citizens residing in the U.S. commonwealth of Puerto Rico do not hold the right to vote in U.S. presidential elections.
-Although Puerto Rico residents elect a Resident Commissioner to the United States House of Representatives, that official may not participate in votes determining the final passage of legislation.
+Although residents of Puerto Rico elect a Resident Commissioner to the United States House of Representatives, that official may not participate in votes determining the final passage of legislation.
 Furthermore, Puerto Rico holds no representation of any kind in the United States Senate.

 Both the Puerto Rican Independence Party and the New Progressive Party of Puerto Rico officially oppose the island's political status quo and consider Puerto Rico's lack of federal representation to be disfranchisement.
 The remaining political organization, the Popular Democratic Party, is less active in its opposition of this case of disfranchisement but has officially stated that it favors fixing the remaining "deficits of democracy" that the Clinton and George W. Bush administrations have publicly recognized in writing through Presidential Task Force Reports.

 Party symbol

 The flag's green color stands for the hope of becoming free, and the white cross stands for the sacrifice and commitment of the party with democracy.
 The flag's design is based on the first national flag ever flown by Puerto Ricans, which is also the current flag of the municipality of Lares, location where the first relatively successful attempt of revolutionary insurgency in Puerto Rico, called Grito de Lares, took place on 23 September 1868.
 The Lares flag is, on the other hand, similar to that of the Dominican Republic, since the Grito's mastermind, Ramón Emeterio Betances, not only admired the Dominican pro-independence struggle, but was also half-Dominican himself.
-The party's flag is based on the Nordic Cross flag design.
+The party's flag is based on the Nordic Cross flag design (specifically, the proportions used on the Swedish flag).
 Nordic Cross flags, or Latin cross flags, are a common design in Scandinavia and other parts of the world, and in theory, the PIP's emblem belongs to this family of flags.